sanjana-singamsetty/100-days-of-code/README.md

 - completed weather app understood json get request
 - got to know about card veiw and worked on ui bsed on it

+## day -18
+- started on a new app
+- created a ui for period tracker spalshscreen
+-got to know about calender veiw